nhantruong1298/ProjectManager-nodejs-/README.md

-To run the app in development mode , open terminal then type :
-  +npm install react-scripts --save
+To run the app in development mode , open terminal and type : npm install react-scripts --save  .
+Then type :  npm start
-  +npm start